Leysin

 Club Med Leysin 1957, a film from the archives of Marcel CONTAL. ski lessons, ice rink, party in Leysin, high altitude chalet

-Oct 1966 carpentry workshop at the Belvedere in Leysin 1967 summer season entertainment
+October 1966, carpentry workshop at the Belvedere in Leysin; 1967 summer season, entertainment

-Well done, thank you for this clarification.
-I had worked as a photographer this season, Armand Levy was not very efficient.
+Bravo, thank you for this clarification.
+I had worked as a photographer this season, and Armand Levy was not very effective.

-Winter 69, GO at the Charleston, Leysin, only regrets knowing what became of him, only memories still today
+Winter 1969, GO at the Charleston, Leysin, nothing but regrets knowing what became of him, nothing but memories even today